arrow

 "Los Hijos"

-This collection of poetry is taken almost literally from journal entries written during a mission trip to Galeana, Nuevo Leon, Mexico, where orphanage children, rebels, and sometimes very conflicted Americans try to work together.
+This collection of poetry is written from journal entries written during a mission trip to Galeana, Nuevo Leon, Mexico, where orphanage children, rebels, and Americans meet.

 unravelings